CAE Reading and Use of English Part 8

 4 B — challenge.
 ‘Quite a challenge’ is another collocation here.

 5 C — sway.
 ‘To sway’ means ‘to move slowly from one side to another’.
 ‘To wobble’ would imply that the bridge has poor balance.
-‘To shake’ can’t really be applied to something as massive as bridge (under normal conditions).
+‘To shake’ can’t really be applied to something as massive as a bridge (under normal conditions).

 6 B — enchanting.
 The second part of the sentence helps us here – the mention of mist implies mystery and romance surrounding the bridge.